khoj-ai/khoj/README.md

 Khoj is available as a cloud service, on-premises, or as a hybrid solution.
 To learn more about Khoj Enterprise, [visit our website](https://khoj.dev/teams).

+## Frequently Asked Questions (FAQ)

+Q: Can I use Khoj without self-hosting?
+Yes!
+You can use Khoj right away at [https://app.khoj.dev](https://app.khoj.dev) — no setup required.

+Q: What kinds of documents can Khoj read?
+Khoj supports a wide variety: PDFs, Markdown, Notion, Word docs, org-mode files, and more.

+Q: How can I make my own agent?
+Check out [this blog post](https://blog.khoj.dev/posts/create-agents-on-khoj/) for a step-by-step guide to custom agents.
+For more questions, head over to our [Discord](https://discord.gg/BDgyabRM6e)!

 ## Contributors
 Cheers to our awesome contributors! 🎉